Skip to contents

 • It doesn't use inheritance for the to argument.
 To understand why, imagine you have written methods to objects of various types to classParent.
 If you then create a new classChild that inherits from classParent, you can't expect the methods written for classParent to work because those methods will return classParent objects, not classChild objects.

-convert() provides a default implementation when from inherits from to.
-This default strips any properties that from possesses that to does not.
+1. When from inherits from to, it strips any properties that from possesses that to does not (downcasting).

 If you are converting an object solely for the purposes of accessing a method on a superclass, you probably want super() instead.
 See its docs for more details.